brian-smith-github/attiny_forest_trader/README.md

 Avoid crashing your bike on your journeys as repairs are expensive.

-Updade your bike as you earn more money.
+Upgrade your bike as you earn more money.